-The Group owned vessels with a carrying value of \$359,385,000 as at 30 June 2019.
-As disclosed in Note 4, management performed an annual impairment test on the vessels due to the presence of impairment indicators on these vessels as at 30 June 2019.
-The impairment test was conducted by comparing the carrying amount of these vessels to their respective recoverable amounts.
-This area was significant to our audit as the carrying value of the vessels represented 70.2% of the Group's total non-current assets as at 30 June 2019 and there is significant judgement involved in the impairment assessment to determine the recoverable amounts of these vessels.

-Management had estimated the recoverable amount of the vessels based on fair value less cost of disposal and engaged external independent valuers to perform valuations of these vessels and have considered the reasonableness of the valuation, given the industry in which the Group operates in.
-The valuations involve various underlying key assumptions and techniques used by the external independent valuers.
+The Group's property, plant and equipment (PPE) amounted to \$443,928,000 as at 30 June 2020.
+As disclosed in Note 4, management performed an annual impairment test on the PPE due to the existence of impairment indicators as at 30 June 2020.
+The impairment losses recognised for the year amounted to \$1,608,000.
+The impairment test was conducted by comparing the carrying amount of the PPE to their respective recoverable amounts.
+This area was significant to our audit as the carrying value of the PPE represented 94.9% of the Group's total non-current assets as at 30 June 2020 and there is significant judgement involved in the impairment assessment to determine the recoverable amounts.
+Management had estimated the recoverable amounts of PPE based on fair value less cost of disposal and engaged external independent valuers to perform valuations of the PPE and have considered the reasonableness of the valuation, given the industry in which the Group operates in.
+The valuation techniques involve various underlying key assumptions used by the external independent valuers.

+We obtained an understanding of management's impairment assessment process including their considerations of the potential impact COVID-19 pandemic has on the Group's operations.
 Our audit procedures included, amongst others, considering the competence and objectivity of the external independent valuation experts engaged by the management.
-We involved our internal valuation specialist in reviewing the appropriateness and reasonableness of the external independent valuation experts' valuation methodology, key assumptions used, inter alia the specifications and the age of the vessels and considered the appropriateness of the valuations of the vessels by comparing to comparable market data.
+We involved our internal valuation specialist in reviewing the appropriateness and reasonableness of the external independent valuation experts' valuation methodologies, key assumptions used, inter alia the specifications and the age of the vessels and considered the appropriateness of the valuations of the PPE by comparing to comparable market data, taking into consideration the current market conditions due to COVID-19.